Perth Glory FC: D'Avray era and end of NSL (2001–04)

 Despite the flair of Stange's reign, it would take the more tactical approach of Mich d'Avray to finally win the NSL Championship.
 While less flamboyant than his predecessor, d'Avray successfully transformed the team with a different strategy to the previous coaches.
 The attacking 5–3–2, which saw almost as many goals conceded as scored, was replaced with a 4–4–2.
 Some may argue that the team began to play a less attractive form of the game, but nobody could argue with the results.
 In 2001–2, the team nearly went the entire season undefeated with a side that only had former Adelaide City midfielder Brad Hassell as a major addition.
 After scraping through in the second leg of the major semi-final against Newcastle, Glory faced Sydney Olympic in the grand final at a sold-out Subiaco Oval.
-While the 2000 Final was one of the great games of domestic Australian association football, the 2002 final was a tight and tense affair with Glory hardly getting a shot on target due to the fact that they lacked any bite in the midfield and had their two strikers marked out of the game.
+While the 2000 Final was one of the great games of domestic Australian association football, the 2002 final was a tight and tense affair with Glory hardly getting a shot on target due to the fact that they lacked any bite in the midfield and had its two strikers marked out of the game.
 Ante Milicic was on target for Olympic though and his goal early in the second half was enough for Olympic to win 1–0 and break the hearts of Glory fans once again.

 Maloney left the club at the end of the 2002 season but his replacement proved to be a key in Glory finally getting that elusive title.
 German midfielder Andre Gumprecht was brought into the club thanks to Stange and made an instant impact.
-With the NSL disintegrating around them, Glory and Olympic were the only two semi-decent teams still left in the league to galvanise their midfield and fought it out for top spot all season.
+With the NSL disintegrating around them, Glory and Olympic were the only two semi-decent teams still left in the league to galvanise its midfield and fought it out for top spot all season.
 Glory missed out on the league title, finishing one point behind Olympic.
 In March 2003, the NSL stripped the club of three points after ruling that Gumprecht had been played before he had been registered.
 Glory picked up Socceroo Simon Colosimo halfway through the season and eventually won the right to host the 2003 Grand Final after coming out on top of a new, confusing and convoluted league table finals format that had dragged a poor season out.
 In the Grand Final Glory took the game to Olympic and following a headed goal from in the first half from Harnwell it was all over late in the match when Mori saw his shot dribble over the line in dramatic fashion.
 2–0 was the result and d'Avray had delivered the Grand Final victory Glory had yearned for.